 - When you are ready to apply, answer a few questions online and then continue to apply

-- You could also save on your premiums if you apply online, or you are a TD customer or a graduate of an eligible Canadian post-secondary institution or a member of an eligible professional association2 (more details on the premium discount can be found here).
+- You could also save on your premiums if you apply online, or you are a TD customer or a graduate of an eligible Canadian post-secondary institution or a member of an eligible professional association2 ((click on the link to find the details on the premium discount).

 If you want to apply for the TD Guaranteed Acceptance Life Insurance start here with a quote.